-11. A system for performing memory operations in a computing system, comprising:
+16. A system for performing memory operations in a com- 20 puting system, comprising:

-- means for transitioning a cache line associated with a memory location from a conventional MESI coherency 20 protocol to one of a plurality of transactional coherency states associated with a Transaction operating state of a processor; - means for performing updates to the cache line associated with the memory location, the updates to the cache line not being visible to other processors in the computing system;
+- means for transitioning a cache line associated with a memory location from a conventional MESI coherency protocol to one of a plurality of transactional coherency states associated with a Transaction operating state of a 25 the code is further operable to: processor: - means for performing updates to the cache line associated with the memory location, the updates to the cache line not being visible to other processors in the computing system: - means for identifying the cache line with a transaction coherency state according to the update performed.